 Trump impeachment: Game over

-The Hanoitimes - This impeachment has made America even more polarized, politically, socially and morally.
+This impeachment has made America even more polarized, politically, socially and morally.

 The end of the impeachment procedure against US President Donald Trump is nearing after the Senate, by voting 51-49, denied subpoena of witnesses.
 Soon, maybe very soon, Trump would be acquitted by the Senate and this would mean this game will be over for the Democrats.
 Trump will present himself as the victor and certainly take as much advantage as possible from it in his re-election campaign.
 The third impeachment in the US history will end like the previous two: No president was impeached.